operator-framework/java-operator-sdk/docsy/content/en/blog/releases/v5-release.md

 # Version 5.0.0-RC1 Released!

 We've just released the next major version of Java Operator SDK.
-There are many goals for this release.
+There is not a single big feature or goal of this release.
 Instead, it is a collection of improvements and features that require API changes.
+However, the following improvements made the framework much easier to use and understand.
-In this post, we will review the significant changes, explain their rationale, and show how to migrate from the previous release if needed.
+In this post, we will review all the significant changes, explain their rationale, and show how to migrate from the previous release if needed.

 ## Changes